mixxxdj/mixxx/source/chapters/library.rst

    RJ Ryan <rryan@mixxx.org>
    S.Brandt <s.brandt@mixxx.org>

 Crates are unordered collections of tracks.
-Unlike playlist, they can not contain duplicate entries and do not support drack-and-drop within them.
+Unlike playlists, they cannot contain duplicate entries and do not support drack-and-drop within them.

 Playlists serve a limited purpose of keeping an ordered list of tracks.